-Stop Climate Chaos Scotland (SCCS) is a diverse coalition of 60 organisations in Scotland campaigning together on climate change.
+Stop Climate Chaos Scotland (SCCS) is a diverse coalition of civil society organisations in Scotland campaigning together on climate change.
 Our members include environment, faith and international development organisations, trade and student unions and community groups.

 SCCS is now working to ensure that the commitments set out in the Scottish Climate Change Act become a reality and that Scotland meets its targets to reduce emissions by 42% by 2020 and 80% by 2050.